-- 5.8 The Registrant may also assert Defenses to the Complaint to demonstrate that the Registrant's use of the domain name is not in bad faith by showing, for example, one of the following: - a) The domain name is generic or descriptive and the Registrant is making fair use of it. - b) The domain name sites operated solely in tribute to or in criticism of a person or business that is found by the Examiner to be fair use. - c) Registrant's holding of the domain name is consistent with an express term of a written agreement entered into by the disputing Parties and that is still in effect. - (d) The domain name is not part of a wider pattern or series of abusive registrations because the Domain Name is of a significantly different type or character to other domain names registered by the Registrant. - 5.9 Other considerations that are examples of bad faith for the Examiner: - a) Trading in domain names for profit, and holding a large portfolio of domain names, are of themselves not indicia of bad faith under the URS.
+- 5.8 The Registrant may also assert Defenses to the Complaint to demonstrate that the Registrant's use of the domain name is not in bad faith by showing, for example, one of the following: - a)5.8.1 The domain name is generic or descriptive and the Registrant is making fair use of it. - b)5.8.2 The domain name sites are operated solely in tribute to or in criticism of a person or business that is found by the Examiner to be fair use. - c)5.8.3 Registrant's holding of the domain name is consistent with an express term of a written agreement entered into by the disputing Parties and that is still in effect.

+- (d)5.8.4 The domain name is not part of a wider pattern or series of abusive registrations because the Domain Name is of a significantly different type or character to other domain names registered by the Registrant. - 5.9 Other factors for the Examiner to consider: - a)5.9.1 Trading in domain names for profit, and holding a large portfolio of domain names, are of themselves not indicia of bad faith under the URS.
 Such conduct, however, may be abusive in a given case depending on the circumstances of the dispute.
-The Examiner will review each case on its merits. - Sale of traffic (i.e. connecting domain names to parking pages and earning click-per-view revenue) does not in and of itself constitute bad faith under the URS.
+The Examiner will review each case on its merits. - b)5.9.2 Sale of traffic (i.e. connecting domain names to parking pages and earning click-per-view revenue) does not in and of itself constitute bad faith under the URS.
 Such conduct, however, may be abusive in a given case depending on the circumstances of the dispute.
-The Examiner will take into account: - i. the nature of the domain name; - ii. the nature of the advertising links on any parking page associated with the domain name; and iii. that the use of the domain name is ultimately the Registrant's responsibility
+The Examiner will take into account: - ₹5.9.2.1.the nature of the domain name; - #5.9.2.2. the nature of the advertising links on any parking page associated with the domain name; and - iii.5.9.2.3. that the use of the domain name is ultimately the Registrant's responsibility